Country: East Timor

 Date: 24 May 2014

 It’s been nearly a year since I’ve been to a new country, and East Timor marks my last unvisited country in Southeast Asia.
-I use the New Country Day tag to mark when I have visited a new country and to note my observations of being in a country for the first time.

 My original plan for coming to East Timor was to island-hop my way back to Australia as there are direct flights from Dili to Darwin.
-The going back to Australia plan fell fell but kept the East Timor plan.
+The going back to Australia plan fell through, but I kept the East Timor plan.
 I never thought about how close East Timor was to Australia until I saw this map showing which countries are closest to Australia:

 [We’re neighbours!
 (Image via Reddit).]